ysyk2021/the-ultimate-guide-to-team-survey-questions/src/chapter-161.md

 Maintaining a positive team culture is crucial for the success of any team.
 Here are some tips on how to answer this question:

-1. Consider your team's current culture: Before answering this question, it's important to reflect on your team's current culture.
+1. **Consider your team's current culture**: Before answering this question, it's important to reflect on your team's current culture.
 Think about what is working well and what could be improved.

-2. Identify key factors: Consider the key factors that contribute to a positive team culture.
+2. **Identify key factors**: Consider the key factors that contribute to a positive team culture.
 These may include open communication, collaboration, respect, trust, and recognition.

-3. Prioritize factors: Once you have identified the key factors, prioritize them based on their importance to your team.
+3. **Prioritize factors**: Once you have identified the key factors, prioritize them based on their importance to your team.
 Consider which ones have the biggest impact on morale and productivity.

-4. Provide examples: To support your answer, provide specific examples of how these factors have contributed to a positive team culture in the past.
+4. **Provide examples**: To support your answer, provide specific examples of how these factors have contributed to a positive team culture in the past.
 This will help demonstrate the importance of these factors.

-5. Offer suggestions: If there are areas where your team's culture can be improved, offer suggestions on how to address these issues.
+5. **Offer suggestions**: If there are areas where your team's culture can be improved, offer suggestions on how to address these issues.
 This will show that you are proactively looking for ways to maintain a positive team culture.

 Sample Answers
 --------------